mbrizic/ratethegame/readme.md

 - PostgreSQL as a database, using Sequelize as ORM, but with database-first approach
 - database migrations are done with `npm run db-migrate` command, which executes all newly added scripts and regenerates needed TS classes

 ## How to run the app

 - checkout code
 - create a Postgres role/database
 - copy `.env.template` file into `.env`, change `POSTGRES_URL` to your database
 - run `npm install`
 - run `npm run db-migrate` to make sure your DB is up-to-date
 - run `npm start` to run the app, or `npm run dev` to run a live-reload dev server

+## Deploying it on server
+- app is set up to use `pm2` on server and can be started by running `pm2 start npm --name ratethegame -- start`
+- demo is deployed here: http://ratethegame.supercollider.hr/